William A. Darity Jr.

 He is currently the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics at Duke University; he is also the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
 Previously he was the Cary C. Boshamer Professor of Economics and Sociology at the University of North Carolina.
-Darity was a visiting scholar at the Federal Reserve's Board of Governors in 1984, and a fellow at the National Humanities Center (1989-1990), a Visiting Fellow at the Center for the Advanced Study in the Behavioral Sciences (2011-2012), and a Visiting Senior Fellow at the Russell Sage Foundation.
-For the 2022-2023 academic year, he is the Katherine Hampson Bessett Fellow at the Radcliffe Institute.
-He is also a former president of the National Economic Association (1986), the Southern Economic Association (1996), and the Association of Black Sociologists (2015-2017).
+Darity was a visiting scholar at the Federal Reserve's board of governors in 1984, a fellow at the National Humanities Center (1989–1990), a Visiting Fellow at the Center for the Advanced Study in the Behavioral Sciences (2011–2012), and a visiting senior fellow at the Russell Sage Foundation.
+For the 2022–2023 academic year, he is the Katherine Hampson Bessett Fellow at the Radcliffe Institute.
+He is also a former president of the National Economic Association (1986), the Southern Economic Association (1996), and the Association of Black Sociologists (2015–2017).

 Early life, education

-William A. "Sandy" Darity Jr. was born in Norfolk, Virginia and spent time in his childhood in Beirut, Lebanon; Alexandria, Egypt; and Chapel Hill, North Carolina.
+Darity was born in Norfolk, Virginia, and spent time in his childhood in Beirut, Lebanon; Alexandria, Egypt; and Chapel Hill, North Carolina.
 His adolescent years were spent primarily in Amherst, Massachusetts.
-His parents were William A. Darity Sr., a long-time faculty member and the founding Dean of the School of Public Health at the University of Massachusetts at Amherst, and his mother, Evangeline Royal Darity, was a faculty member and administrator at Smith College and Mt.
+His parents were William A. Darity Sr., a long-time faculty member and the founding Dean of the School of Public Health at the University of Massachusetts at Amherst, and Evangeline Royal Darity, a faculty member and administrator at Smith College and Mt.
 Holyoke College.
 He has one sibling, Janiki Evangelia Darity, who works as an attorney.

 Darity Jr. graduated magna cum laude with a bachelor's degree from Brown University in 1974, where he earned honors in economics and political science.
 He was named a Marshall Scholar after undergraduate school, and on the scholarship spent one year studying at the London School of Economics and Political Science.
 In 1978 he completed a doctorate in economics at the Massachusetts Institute of Technology.